 But what is Botox?

 Often, the name Botox is used even when it is not the substance being injected.
-It is actually one of several brands of botulinum toxin used in medical and cosmetic treatments.
+It's actually one of several brands of botulinum toxin used in medical and cosmetic treatments.
 But, essentially, botulinum toxin is a neurotoxin that has many medical uses.

 Botulinum toxin is carefully administered by practitioners in tiny doses; in larger doses it is potentially lethal.
-Therefore, as with any type of non-invasive treatment, it’s essential to choose a qualified practitioner.
+So, as with any type of non-invasive treatment, it’s essential to choose a qualified practitioner.

 Are there any side effects to underarm Botox?

 Side effects of armpit Botox include sweating in other areas of the body, swelling, or pain in the targeted area, or headaches.

 Less common side effects of Botox for hyperhidrosis include muscle pain, nausea, weakness and itching.

 What can or can’t I do after my underarm Botox treatment?

 In the vast majority of cases, you are free to go about your normal day after a Botox for sweating treatment.
 However, it is recommended that you avoid exercise for 24 hours afterwards.